 Key Takeaways and Clinical Pearls

-• Persistent vomiting beyond 2 hours post-administration
+• Persistent vomiting greater than 2 hours following administration

-• Severe abdominal pain or distension
+• Severe abdominal pain or distention

-• Signs of respiratory distress
+• Respiratory distress

 • Hypotension or dizziness